openenergymonitor/docs/main/heatpumps/air_change_rate_calculations.md

 ## EN12831:2017

-The MCS heat pump standard states that heat loss calculations should be done in accordance with EN 12831:2017.
+The MCS heat pump standard states that heat loss calculations *shall* be done in accordance with EN 12831:2017.
 Crucially this standard details both a simplified and a more comprehensive 'standard' calculation method.
 It is worthwhile reading if you want a deeper understanding of this often referenced document.

 **Tip:** Given the importance of this standard it should arguably be provided free of charge by MCS or another suitable body.
 It is however possible to buy the standard for a more reasonable amount from the [Estonian Centre for Standardisation and Accreditation](https://www.evs.ee/en/evs-en-12831-1-2017).